 Running the app should now give you an output similar to the following image.

 4. Adding Basic Functionality

-As stated earlier in this tutorial, the goal is to achieve basic functionality in the application.
+As stated earlier in this tutorial, the goal is to achieve basic functionality in our Flutter web app.
 In this case, making the main navigation on the left pane functional.
 In other words, clicking on each item will do two things:

-1. Change the data for the `GridView` in the `MainPane` widget with the respective data for the selected menu item and update the UI with the new data.
+1. Change the data for the `GridView` in the `MainPane` widget to the respective data for the selected menu item and update the UI with the new data.

 2. Toggle the `isSelected` state of the menu item to show it’s currently selected.